What do we see?

 What’s the aim?

-In a circular model, we want to keep the material cycle as closed as possible in order to limit the need for new materials and to avoid environmental damage caused by unwanted leaks.
-However, emissions like ammonia (NH3), nitrogen oxides (NOx) and sulphur dioxide (SO2) lead to acidification of the environment and affect ecosystems.
-In 2019, the critical acidification threshold was crossed in 17% of the Flanders region.
-Therefore, we must aim for a further reduction in these acidifying emissions.
+In a circular economy, we want to keep the material cycle closed as much as possible to reduce the need for new materials and avoid environmental damage from unwanted leakage.
+Emissions such as ammonia (NH3), nitrogen oxides (NOx) and sulphur dioxide (SO2) cause environmental acidification and affect natural ecosystems.

 What does this indicator measure?

-This indicator shows the amount of acidifying emissions coming from primary production.
-The emissions are quantified according to the types of acidifying emissions and their source.
-The potential effect of these emissions is calculated by converting the acidity level of each pollutant into an acid equivalent (ae).
+This indicator shows the amount of potential acidifying emissions from the agricultural sector.
+The emissions are quantified according to the type of acidifying emission and its source.
+The potential impact of these emissions is calculated by converting the acidification rate of each pollutant to an acid equivalent (Zeq).